edenpark/xin666/README.md

 - PostgreSQL
 - Deployed on Heroku

-### This project moved from XIN-666 to move to heroku and use PostgreSQL and
+### This project moved from XIN-666 to move its hosting to heroku and use PostgreSQL

 - [XIN-666](https://github.com/edenpark/xin-666/)